dado3899/python-p3-v2-orm-lab/README.md

 This is a class method that should:

-- Create a new `Review` instance using the parameter values.
+- Create a new `Review` insatance using the parameter values.
-- Save the new `Review` instance to the "reviews" table.
+- Save the new `Review` instnce to the "reviews" table.
 - Return the new `Review` instance.

 Think about how you can re-use the `save()` method to help with this one.